zle105/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Senior Software Dev Engineer at Apple in the area among **computational mechanics**, **material physics**, and **machine learning**.
+I am a Staff Software Dev Engineer at Apple in the area among **computational mechanics**, **material physics**, and **machine learning**.
 My research interests are centered on developing theories and methods to solve challenging multiscale, multiphysics, and design problems in modern computer engineering and advanced manufacturing.

 Previously, I worked as a senior research scientist in the computational and multiscale mechanics group at ANSYS LST, where I led a team of PhD students and developers in scientific machine learning research and the development of LS-DYNA multiscale packages for various industrial material systems.